cheqd/node-docs/architecture/adr-list/adr-008-identity-resources.md

 * Processing logic:
   * Check that associated DIDDoc exists;
-  * Authenticate request the same way as DIDDoc modification;
+  * Authenticate request the same way as DIDDoc creation and updating;
   * Validate properties;
   * Validate **data** for specific resource types (CL Schema);
   * Validate that **ID** is unique;